 However, oils have some drawbacks.
 They tend to attract dust and dirt over time because they remain sticky rather than drying out completely.
 This can cause grime buildup that eventually worsens the problem you were trying to fix.

 Still, cooking oils work well as short-term solutions when you need immediate lubrication without specialized tools.
-For example, a tiny drop of olive oil can free up a stubborn zipper or door hinge quickly.
+For example, a tiny drop of olive oil can free up a stubborn zipper or door hinge quickly, as long as excess oil is wiped away afterward.

 How to Use Cooking Oils Safely